xuqiantong/CS4300/README.md

 # Install all requirements
 pip install -r requirements.txt
 ```
 An aside note: In the above example, we created a virtualenv for a python3 environment.
-For most of you, you will have python3.5.2 installed by default as we've used that version for assignments.
-Heroku uses python 3.6.8 for their python runtime.
-I don't *anticipate* there being issues if you're using python 3.5.2 for development, but if you want to be consistent with heroku, use 3.6.8.
+You will have python3.7.6 installed by default as we have used that version for assignments.
+This is what we will use for the application as well.

+**NOTE: While you should be able to install these requirements in the virtualenv you used for the assignments, we advise using a fresh virtualenv so you can be sure that your virtualenv's installed packages and your repository's `requirements.txt` match exactly.
+This will be important when you add new dependencies.**

 If you wish to add any dependencies for future development just do this: